 - Highlights: The Torridon Peaks, Achnashellach Forest, Ben Wyvis.

-It’s a bit of a trek between the end of the West Highland Line and the start of the Kyle Line as you have to go inland to Spean Crescent by rail before doubling back on yourself by road on the A87 which takes around four hours in total plus mountain/loch selfie stops.
+A recommended option is to complete the West Highland Line from Glasgow and continue on the Kyle Line to Inverness.
+It’s a bit of a trek between the end of the West Highland Line and the start of the Kyle Line as you have to go inland to Spean Crescent by rail before doubling back on yourself by road on the A87, but it’s a stunning journey.

-If you’re thinking of using buses for long distances you’ll be well covered as the two biggest operators – Megabus and Citylink – operate from all the main cities as well as some of the smaller towns, with both companies offering shuttle services between the centres of Glasgow and Edinburgh every 15 minutes.
+If you’re thinking of using buses for long distances you’ll be well covered as the two biggest operators – Megabus and Citylink – operate from all the main cities as well as some of the smaller towns.
+In addition, both companies offer shuttle services between the centres of Glasgow and Edinburgh every 15 minutes.

 Take a look at the table below for a guide to bus travel times from Edinburgh.